OHDSI/Broadsea/README.md

 To enable a security provider for authentication and identity management in Atlas/WebAPI, review and fill out Sections 4 and 5 in the .env file.

+#### Bring Your Own JDBC driver

+WebAPI does not come with all JDBC drivers supported by OHDSI (for example, Snowflake).
+To add a JDBC driver to the WebAPI build, refer to Section 3 of the .env file and edit the WEBAPI_ADDITIONAL_JDBC_FILE_PATH variable to point to your JDBC driver file.

 #### Bring Your Own Cacerts (Java Keystore) for LDAP and Snowflake connections

 Some deployments require a Java Keystore (cacerts) file that establishes trust with Root Certificate Authorities for LDAP or Snowflake connections.